Swanage: Railway

 The nearest main line railway station to Swanage is Wareham, with South Western Railway services westward to Dorchester South and Weymouth and eastwards towards Poole, Bournemouth, Southampton Central and London Waterloo.

 Swanage Railway is a heritage steam railway, which operates for most of the year; the town is served by Swanage railway station on this line.
 In February 2013, it obtained a government grant of £1.47 million to reintroduce regular services to the main line at Wareham.
 The physical connection between the Swanage Railway and the main line has been restored, but is currently used only during the summer months.
 In 2023, a regular four day per week service from Wareham was restored between April and September.
 Limited ferry services also run between Poole Quay and Swanage Pier.
 These are used by Swanage residents for shopping trips to Poole's large shopping centre and also by tourists in Poole for day trips into Swanage.

 To avoid the narrow A351 through Corfe Castle village and parking in Swanage, a park and ride facility operates at Norden, with connections into Swanage provided by Swanage Railway steam trains or buses on routes 30 and 40.
-Together with Swanage Railway trains from Wareham, boat trips from Poole and the scenic bus route from Bournemouth, this provides an unusually wide and attractive range of public transport options with low carbon footprint for visiting the town.
+Together with Swanage Railway trains from Wareham, boat trips from Poole and the scenic bus route from Bournemouth, this provides an range of public transport options with low carbon footprint for visiting the town.